OCA/contract/contract/README.rst

 2. When creating a contract, fill fields for selecting the invoicing
    parameters:

    -  a journal
    -  a price list (optional)

 3. And add the lines to be invoiced with:

    -  the product with a description, a quantity and a price
    -  the recurrence parameters: interval (days, weeks, months, months last day or years), start date, date of next invoice (automatically computed, can be modified) and end date (optional)
    -  auto-price, for having a price automatically obtained from the price list
-   - #START# or #END# in the description field to display the start/end date of the invoiced period in the invoice line description
+   -  #START# - #END# or #INVOICEMONTHNAME# in the description field to display the start/end date or the start month of the invoiced period in the invoice line description
    -  pre-paid (invoice at period start) or post-paid (invoice at start of next period)

 4. The "Generate Recurring Invoices from Contracts" cron runs daily to generate the invoices.
 If you are in debug mode, you can click on the